-Crab stock is perfect for soups, chowders, and stews prepared with seafood.
-Made with blue crab shells and a savory blend of veggies and spices.
+This Crab Stock is made with blue crab shells and a savory blend of veggies and spices.
+Perfect for soups, chowders, stews, and recipes prepared with seafood.

-Making homemade crab stock or any stock for that matter is beyond easy.
-Cooking broths or stocks are made from simmering meat bones or vegetables in water with spices to made the base of soups and stews.
+Making homemade Crab Stock, or any stock for that matter, is beyond easy.
+Cooking stocks are made from simmering meat bones or vegetables in water with spices to produce a flavorful broth that is used in many ways.
 Soups made with seafood demand a fitting broth base.
-As a Marylander, the natural resource for my broth base is Maryland blue crab.
+As a Marylander, a natural resource for my broth base is Maryland blue crab.
 Our crabbing season runs from April to October; excellent timing for early fall soups like Maryland Cream of Crab.

-Dungeness or snow crab- I’ve had the pleasure of tasting dungeness crab on several occasions and it really good.
-Unfortunately we don’t get them whole in my area.
+Dungeness or snow crab- I’ve had the pleasure of tasting Dungeness crab on several occasions and it really good.
+Unfortunately, we don’t get them whole in my area.
 Just that clean cooked body with claws.
-To make the swap use the shell if it’s available and claws.
+To make the swap use the shells if it’s available and the claws.
 If the shell is unavailable, just use the claws.
 Don’t use the body because the meat will be impossible to filter out.
-The same goes for snow crabs—use only the empty shells without meat for the stock.
+The same goes for snow crabs—use only the empty shells without the meat for the stock.

 Shrimp- Yes, of course this now means that you will no longer be making crab stock.
 But shrimp stock is just as good!
 In fact a good mix of seafood shells will make an excellent broth.
 A tip from Emeril Lagasse says that you should save your shrimp shells in freezer bag until you have enough the stock; about 1-2 pounds.

-Store bought- If all else fails and fresh seafood just is available, you may want to try a seafood stock from the grocery store.
+Store-bought- If all else fails and fresh seafood just isn't available, you may want to try a seafood stock from the grocery store.
 No, it’s no longer homemade stock but it will work in a recipe that calls for it.
 And it’s a 1000x better than using chicken stock in a seafood dish.
 Better Than Bouillon stocks are amazing.

 - 2 lb crab shells and claws